gesellkammer/bpf4/docs/core.md

 !!! note

-    If you need to sample a portion of the bpf, use sampled_between
+    If you need to sample a portion of the bpf, use [sampled_between](#sampled_between)

-The same results can be achieved via indexing, in which case the resuling bpf will be linearly interpolated:
+The same results can be achieved via indexing, in which case the resulting bpf will be linearly interpolated:

 ```python